What is Chiropractic?

 Chiropractic is the third largest primary health care profession in the world (a primary health care professional being one who carries out both diagnosis and treatment) after medicine and dentistry.

-Its practitioners bring relief to thousands of people who would otherwise suffer prolonged pain or illness.
+Its practitioners bring guidance and relief to thousands of people who would otherwise suffer prolonged pain or illness.

-The main focus of chiropractic is the relationship between the function of joints, muscles and the nervous system (neuromusculoskeletal disorders) and the effects of these disorders on health.
+The main focus of chiropractic is the relationship between the function of joints, muscles and the nervous system (neuromusculoskeletal disorders) and the effects of these disorders on your general wellbeing.
 The spine is of central importance.

-The principal treatment is joint adjustment or manipulation.
+The principal treatment is joint adjustment or manipulation as well as deep tissue work.
 Management also includes rehabilitative exercises, patient education and lifestyle modification and the use of physical therapies, orthotics and other supports.
 There is also an emphasis on health promotion and early return to activities for injured patients.
 The focus on education and patient empowerment is an important factor in the success of chiropractic management and the high levels of patient satisfaction.